-FAQs from users: 'Which assisted reproductive treatment is best for a 40 year old woman?', 'Which fertility treatment is best for women over 40?', 'What are the chances of getting pregnant at 40 naturally?', 'What are the symptoms of pregnancy in your 40s?', 'What are the success rates with donor eggs in women over 40?', 'Can I still freeze my eggs at 40?', 'What are the causes of infertility at age 40?', 'How can I get pregnant at 40 fast?', 'Is it possible to undergo IVF from age 40 onwards?', 'What are the miscarriage rates with donor eggs?', 'What precautions should a pregnant woman in her 40s take?', 'How many eggs does a woman have at 40?', 'What are the possible risks of having a pregnancy at age 40?', 'What are the chances of getting pregnant after 40 with IVF?' and 'Can you have a third baby at 40?'.
+FAQs from users: 'Which assisted reproductive treatment is best for a 40 year old woman?', 'Which fertility treatment is best for women over 40?', 'What are the chances of getting pregnant at 40 naturally?', 'What are the symptoms of pregnancy in your 40s?', 'How can I get pregnant at 40 fast?', 'Is it possible to undergo IVF from age 40 onwards?', 'What are the miscarriage rates with donor eggs?', 'What precautions should a pregnant woman in her 40s take?', 'How many eggs does a woman have at 40?', 'What are the possible risks of having a pregnancy at age 40?', 'What are the chances of getting pregnant after 40 with IVF?' and 'Can you have a third baby at 40?'.